gumaerc-testorg/7.342-fall-2018/content/pages/syllabus.md

 Field Trip
 ----------

-To complement the papers we read in the course, we will take a field trip to the pharmaceutical company [Merck](https://www.merck.com/research/index.html) on topics related to cellular immunity (such as immune checkpoint therapies).
+To complement the papers we read in the course, we will take a field trip to the pharmaceutical company {{% resource_link "6c573853-018b-44fe-8e02-ec5af3cffbd5" "Merck" %}} on topics related to cellular immunity (such as immune checkpoint therapies).
 A lab tour and a career panel discussion will be included in the trip.

 Calendar
 --------